-I’m a baby boomer.
-Yup, over 50… and proud of it.
+I’m a Baby Boomer.
+Not a senior yet, but definitely in mid-life… and loving it.
 The text clip above?
 Well, I had just finished my follow-up exam from my orthopedic trauma surgeon (Yikes!
 Read how I survived my nearly fatal car crash in South Africa!) and was waiting in line at the reception counter to check out.
 I got bored and opened the file the doctor had given me to take up front.
 I saw the line above and my face split in a grin from ear to ear.

 “Look what he wrote!”
 I said to the receptionist.
 “Go ahead and take it,” she said, smiling.
-I tried to give a tip with my co-pay, but apparently that’s not allowed.
+I tried to give a tip with my co-pay, but apparently that was frowned upon in that establishment.

 In some ways, I’m not so different from other “boomer women” – we’re healthy, active women; we make 75% of the travel decisions for our households; we are empty-nesters who have the freedom, discretionary income, and inclination to travel.